-Non Surgical Blemish removal: From £100
+Non-Surgical Blemish removal: From £100

-Non-Surgical Blemish Removal is a very sought after procedure involving the removal of Telangiectasia (red veins), Spider Naevi, Skin Tags, Blood Spots, Seborrhoeic Keratosis, Milia, Hairy Moles and Viral Warts using electrical currents.
-Skin blemishes can be very unsightly and often cause a loss in confidence.
+Non-Surgical Blemish Removal is a very sought after a procedure involving the removal of Telangiectasia (red veins), Spider Naevi, Skin Tags, Blood Spots, Seborrhoeic Keratosis, Milia, Hairy Moles and Viral Warts using electrical currents.
+Skin blemishes can be very unsightly and often cause a loss of confidence.
 However, most can be removed or reduced safely without any scarring using advanced surgical electrolysis.
 Surgical electrolysis uses a tiny needle & electric current to treat the blemish.

 Our clinical practitioner can remove the following skin blemishes from the face and body